 Gemstone Wedding Anniversary Gift list and Symbols

-This anniversary list was issued by a Gemstone association, we have yet to confirm when, and complements the Birthstone list which associates a precious stone against the month when you were born.
+This anniversary list was issued by the American Gem Trade association, we have yet to confirm when.
+It complements the Birthstone list which associates a precious stone against the month when you were born.

 Flower Anniversary Gifts list and Symbols